knreise/KNReiseAPI/doc.md

         }
     });

-Note: The cartoDB, flickr and jernbanemuseet config is only needed iof you intend to use thse APIS.
+Note: The cartoDB, flickr and jernbanemuseet config is only needed if you intend to use thse APIS.